neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 ```

-Now the Portal component can be included in each project page, which receives a child Modal component that can be triggered by any gallery image.
+Now the generic Portal component can be included in each project page, which receives a child Modal component that is opened by clicking on any gallery image.

 **src/templates/project-template.js**